 Reasons Why Colder Weather Running Beats The Heat

 The air feels smooth and clean with each inhale.
 Despite seeing a cloud of breath on the exhale, the body starts to get warm.
 Soon the chills in the bones are gone.
 With arms pumping, it seems easier to quicken the stride.
 A little cold weather never hurt us, runners.
-In fact, many prefer it because running in the colder weather absolutely beats running in the heat.
+In fact, many prefer it because running in the colder weather absolutely beats running in the heat, even though some may think it’s bad for you.

 Those who are new to running may not have braved their first fall and winter seasons.
 Many runners love running the fall because of how beautiful it looks outside.
 The amber and brown leaves line the runner’s paths.
 Sometimes we can even smell a homemade apple pie being baked.
 The sun smiles down, yet the wind helps keep things cool.
 Compared to the hot and sticky summer to say this is refreshing is an understatement.